mgrechanik/stuff/README.md

 #### А) Setting up your AR model <span id="custom-ar-a"></span>

-1) Generate the class of your AR model starting from table created by migration similar to [Catalog model migration](https://github.com/mgrechanik/yii2-categories-and-tags/blob/master/src/console/migrations/m180908_094405_create_catalog_table.php).
+1) Generate the class of your AR model starting from table created by migration similar to [Category model migration](https://github.com/mgrechanik/yii2-categories-and-tags/blob/master/src/console/migrations/m180908_094405_create_category_table.php).
 The main point here are [required](#default-ar) fields

-2) Change the code of your AR model exactly like we did the same with [Catalog](https://github.com/mgrechanik/yii2-categories-and-tags/blob/master/src/models/Catalog.php) model:
+2) Change the code of your AR model exactly like we did the same with [Category](https://github.com/mgrechanik/yii2-categories-and-tags/blob/master/src/models/Category.php) model:
 * change the table name
-* make it to be inherited from ```BaseCatalog``` class
+* make it to be inherited from ```BaseCategory``` class
 * Set up your additional fields in ```rules(), attributeLabels()```

-3) Set up your module to use this catalog model by using it's ```$catalogModelClass``` property
+3) Set up your module to use this category model by using it's ```$categoryModelClass``` property

 4) If your model does not have ```name``` field you need to set up [```$indentedNameCreatorCallback```](#indented-name) module property